 Penalties for Driving Without Insurance

-The penalties for driving without insurance in District of Columbia are:
+The penalty for no car insurance insurance in the District of Columbia is:

 - Citation by MPD